 You finish the interview & leave.
 You’ve been open, full, frank, truthful – no regrets.
 You know that this is the new pre-employment reality — your life: activities, associations, motivations are all placed into a well-defined grid of community expectations.

-The Intel Officer, known in the industry as an Assessing Officer or a Vetting Officer provides a very high level recommendation about your suitability: For Sure, Think So, Doubt it, No Way.
+The Intel Officer, known in the industry as an Assessing Officer, Suitability Assessor, or a Vetting Officer provides a very high level recommendation about your suitability: Favourable, Caution, Adverse.

 You know that it forms only one part of the recruitment decision.
 You know that if you don’t get offered the job, it might just mean there was another person more suitable for the job, that’s all.